Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 Now, in order to successfully `scan`, the process keeps calling `collect` until two consecutive results are the same.
 This means that the snapshot did not change and it is safe to return without violating atomicity.

-The processes share one array of `N` registers `Reg[1 ...
+The processes share one array of `N` atomic registers `Reg[1 ...
 N]`, each containing a value and a timestamp.

 ```javascript
 collect() {